Definition of horizon

 The sun rose slowly over the eastern horizon.

 These discoveries have opened up new horizons in the field of cancer research.

-Origin of HORIZON
+Origin and Etymology of horizon

 Middle English orizon, from Late Latin horizont-, horizon, from Greek horizont-, horizōn, from present participle of horizein to bound, define, from horos boundary; perhaps akin to Latin urvum curved part of a plow

 First Known Use: 14th centurySee Words from the same year

 HORIZON Defined for English Language Learners

 the horizon : the line where the earth or sea seems to meet the sky

 : the limit or range of a person's knowledge, understanding, or experience

 : the limit of what is possible in a particular field or activity